dfinke/ImportExcel/README.md

 # What's new

+#### 4/30/2016
+Huge thank you to [Willie Möller](https://github.com/W1M0R)

+* He added a version check so the PowerShell Classes don't cause issues for downlevel version of PowerShell
+* He also contributed the first Pester tests for the module.
+Super!
+Check them out, they'll be the way tests will be implemented going forward

 #### 4/18/2016
 Thanks to [Paul Williams](https://github.com/pauldalewilliams) for this feature.
 Now data can be transposed to columns for better charting.